 A Brief History

-Mary moved from job to job, mostly as a cook and everywhere she worked people would get sick and sometimes die.
-In 1906 one of the families sickened with typhoid fever hired a private investigator who discovered the common factor in several typhoid outbreaks.
+Mary Mallon was born in Ireland and moved to the US at age 15.
+She moved from job to job, mostly working as a cook and everywhere she worked people would get sick and sometimes die.
+In 1906, one of the families sickened with Typhoid Fever hired a private investigator who discovered the common factor in several Typhoid outbreaks.
 That factor was Mary!

 Now called Typhoid Mary, Mary was taken to North Brother Island, New York, and held in quarantine for 3 years.
 In 1910 after signing a pledge to avoid working as a cook and to engage in rigorous sanitary practices, Mary was released back into society.
 That, as they say, was a mistake!

-Mary changed her name and soon went back to work as a cook and the illnesses started again!
-For the next five years Mary went from job to job and was hard for investigators to track her down.
-After causing a typhoid epidemic at a New York hospital she was cooking for, police were hot on her trail and finally caught up with her on Long Island.
+Mary changed her name and soon went back to work as a cook and the illnesses started again.
+For the next five years Mary went from job to job and it was hard for investigators to track her down.
+After causing a Typhoid epidemic at a New York hospital she was cooking for, police were hot on her trail and finally caught up with her on Long Island.

 Along with the dozens or scores of people sickened by contact with Mary, at least 3 positively died from her proximity.
-There may well have been over 50 deaths because of her stubborn insistence that she could not possibly be the cause and refusal to maintain proper hygiene.
+There may well have been over 50 deaths because of her stubborn insistence that she could not possibly be the cause of spreading the deadly disease and her refusal to maintain proper hygiene.

-Researchers have since found other cases of people carrying the typhoid germs inside them without themselves getting any symptoms of illness, but spreading the disease to others.
+Researchers have since found other cases of people carrying the Typhoid germs inside them without themselves getting any symptoms of illness, but spreading the disease to others.
 The reason you see all those “Employees Must Wash Hands Before Returning to Work” signs in the bathrooms of restaurants and other businesses is to prevent exactly this sort of disease spreading.
-Unfortunately, hand washing will not prevent carriers of high blood pressure and tension from spreading it to the rest of us!
-Do you know any?

 Your readership is much appreciated!